thdemeola/special_topics_final/README.md

 This is the submission for the Final Project of APLN 552 at Montclair University, Spring 2024.

+## Environment Setup
+Make a new Python virtual environment using venv and run `pip install -r requirements.txt`

 ## Running claude_prompts.ipynb
 The only code included in this repo is "claude_prompts.ipynb"